 Currently, all TD services require an advanced reservation of one (1) business day.
-Based on customer feedback, this requirement was recently decreased from 48-hours advanced notice.
+Based on customer feedback, the requirement for advanced reservations was decreased from 48-hours advanced notice in 2023.
+This requirement complies with 41-2.006(4)(x) of the Florida Administrative Code, which states that CTC's must establish a minimum 24-hour advanced notification time to obtain services.
 Nonetheless, the inability to schedule same day service may be a barrier for some.